jeffh/Fox/docs/source/tutorial.rst

 the only way assertions are made against the queue.
 Just calling ``addObject:`` doesn't reveal any issues with an implementation.

 And that's most of the power of Fox.
 You're ready to start writing property tests!
+Remember:

+    "Program testing can at best show the presence of errors, but never their absence."

+    -- Dijkstra

-If you want read on, read more about the core of Fox's design: :ref:`generators`.
+If you want read on, continue to the core of Fox's design: :ref:`generators`.

 .. _Queue: http://en.wikipedia.org/wiki/Queue_(abstract_data_type)
 .. _state machine: http://en.wikipedia.org/wiki/Finite-state_machine